Recreation and Leisure Services

 Students have the right to appeal any academic decisions as set out in the Conestoga Student Guide.
 It is recommended that students begin this appeal process by first meeting with the Faculty and/or Program Coordinator.

-Students not planning to return to the Recreation and Leisure Services program the following semester are expected to complete a Withdrawal Form available from the Program Coordinators, the Registrar's Office, or on the College website.
+Students not planning to return to the Recreation and Leisure Services program the following semester are expected to complete a Withdrawal Form available from the Registrar's Office, or on the College website.

 Readmission to a Program